 Marc Gafni: Healing the GapOne of the core tenants of an Integral Planet, the Emergence Project, and a World Spirituality Based on Integral Principles is to be All In for All Life.
 To be All [...]
 [Read More ...]

-Global Sufficiency: A System’s Science Perspective on Addressing World Hunger - by Daniel SchmachtenbergerWritten for the World Technology Network’s World Hunger Challenge, by Daniel Schmachtenberger Preface: “Our challenge is to make the world work for 100% of humanity, in the shortest [...]
+Global Sufficiency: A System’s Science Perspective on Addressing World Hunger - by Daniel SchmachtenbergerWritten for the World Technology Network’s World Hunger Challenge, by Daniel Schmachtenberger Preface: “Our challenge is to make the world work for 100% of humanity, in the shortest possible time, [...]
 [Read More ...]

 Key Media on Integral Planet

 Listen to this audio dialogue between Ervin Laslo & Marc Gafni on Evolutionary Love.

 Ervin Laszlo is a Hungarian philosopher of science, systems theorist, integral theorist, originally a classical pianist.
 He is the Founder and President of The Club of Budapest, Director and Co-Founder of the Ervin Laszlo Institute for Advanced Study (ELIAS) and of the Laszlo New-Paradigm Leadership Center (Italy)… He is the author or co-author of fifty-four books translated into as many as twenty-three languages, and the editor of another thirty volumes including a four-volume encyclopedia.

 “…everything that happens from the original Big Bang in this universe or in prior universes, when things fall together and move together and create wholes, larger and larger, more and more complex wholes which more and more interact, more and more communicate with each other, and they are really entangled as a physicist would say.